jtl4098/Paint-project/README.md

 # Paint program

 # Made with
-This application powered by Taekyung.
+This application made by TK.